idaman-id/batara/readme.md

 ---
 1. Check object hrus pake factory yg return enum nya dulu bru bisa
 2. When to use `Union type: object | array` and `Generic type: <T, S>`
+- Answer: With union type we get mixed type (object or array or both), with generic we get one of them (object or array)
 3. When to use `Literal type: ADMIN | AUTHOR` and `Enum type: enum { ADMIN = "ADMIN", AUTHOR = "AUTHOR" }`
 4. Should we define `view-model` or just `entity`?

 🚀 Roadmaps
 ---
-1. refactor `LanguageCode` into object containing `id, name`
-2. implementation of: model database, model messaging, repository pattern
+1. write declaration `d.ts` for usage as library
+2. write unit and integration tests
 3. implementation of middleware: authenticate, logger
-4. write unit and integration tests
+4. implementation of: model database, model messaging, repository pattern

 🤩 Contributor
 ---